davidde/notes/git.md

 Add all files in the directory.
 This is useful if you want to upload an existing project to Github.
 (Use a .gitignore file that lists all exceptions)

+### $ `git blame [filepath]`
+This will show you the commit hash, the time and the committer for each line.
+Then you can use the commit hash in `git log [hash]` or `git show [hash]`
+to find out more about it, like why it's done this way (if documented).
+You can also use the -L flag to indicate the from-to line numbers you want info about:
+$ `git blame -L 38,41 src/color/adjustHue.js`
+Or for a single line, use:
+$ `git blame -L 38,38 src/color/adjustHue.js`
+**Note:**
+`git blame` only reveals the last introduced changes to each line, not who or when the lines
+were *first* introduced into the codebase.
+This can be rather annoying if the last change
+was for example an indentation change.
+Use `git log -S` to find the commits that first introduced a specific line of code.

 ### $ `git branch [new_branch]`
 Create the branch 'new_branch'.